sonmarcho/sonmarcho.github.io/5-passions.md

 ### Writing Chinese

-Finally, I can't speak about Chinese without mentionning the Chinese characters.
-There truely is beauty in a Chinese character, and a very powerful evocative power.
-For instance, the traditional character for 学 / xué / "to learn" is 學 (mainland China adopted a simplified set of characters in 1952, while the traditional characters are still in use in some places like Taiwan).
+Who could speak about Chinese without mentioning the Chinese characters?
+There truely is beauty in a Chinese character, and a powerful evocative power.
+This is especially striking when looking at traditional Chinese characters, that is to say characters from before the 1952 simplification in mainland China, and which are still in use in some places like Taiwan.
+For instance, the traditional character for 学 / xué / "to learn" is 學.
 If we decompose it, we get:

 <p><div style="text-align: center; margin: 0; caption-side: bottom">
 <table cellspacing="0" style="border-collapse: collapse">